kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/07-more-bem/05-att-to-typog.md

 ## Takeaway
 * For unique parts of our page follow BEM
-* But for sections where content is more generic and streamlined and comes from automated sources (Like WordPress, or a blog) it's OK to deviate form BEM
+* But for sections where content is more generic and streamlined and comes from automated sources (Like WordPress, or a blog) it's OK to deviate from BEM

 ```css
 .generic-content-container {